The National Unmanned Robotic Research and Development Center

 The USA Drone Port was selected to receive a $1.5 million 2018 AML Pilot grant to construct a cutting-edge, indoor drone flight-testing facility, along with peripheral infrastructure.

 The 10,000-square-foot facility will enable all-weather drone research and development and make available drone testing 24 hours a day to private industry, government, and educational institutions.
-The grant is administered by the U.S. Office of Surface Mining Reclamation and Enforcement (OSMRE).
+The grant is funded by the U.S. Office of Surface Mining Reclamation and Enforcement (OSMRE) Abandoned Mine Lands and administered by the Perry County Fiscal Court.

-The USA Drone Port also has been selected to receive a $743,000 2019 AML Pilot grant to extend its sewer collection system while adding water service to the site.
+The USA Drone Port will also be the benficiary of an AML grant awarded to the Troublesome Creek Environmental Authority for a $743,000 2019 AML Pilot grant to extend its sewer collection system while adding water service to the site.